AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Tagging/DeleteObjectTagging.md

     date: Tue, 09 Apr 2019 03:00:33 GMT
     ```

--   Sample request for deleting the tags of an object in a versioned bucket
+-   Delete the tags of an object in a versioned bucket.

-    You can send this request to delete all tags of the specified version of objectname in bucketname that is versioned.
-The version is specified by versionId.
+    In this example, an object named objectname is stored in a versioned bucket named bucketname.
+A DeleteObjectTagging request is sent to delete all tags of a specified version of objectname.

+    Sample requests

     ```
-    DELETE /objectname? tagging&versionId=CAEQExiBgID.jImWlxciIDQ2ZjgwODIyNDk5MTRhNzBiYmQwYTZkMTYzZjM0****
+    DELETE /objectname?tagging&versionId=CAEQExiBgID.jImWlxciIDQ2ZjgwODIyNDk5MTRhNzBiYmQwYTZkMTYzZjM0****
     Host: BucketName.oss-cn-hangzhou.aliyuncs.com
     Date: Wed, 24 Jun 2020 09:01:09 GMT
     Authorization: OSS qn6qrrqxo2oawuk53otf****:kZoYNv66bsmc10+dcGKw5x2P****
     ```

-    Sample response
+    Sample responses

     ```
     204 (No Content)